FAN: Fourier Analysis Networks: Introduction

 Beneath the surface of apparent prosperity, we uncover a critical issue that remains in existing general-purpose neural networks: \textit{they struggle to model the periodicity from data, especially in OOD scenarios}.
 We showcase this issue through an empirical study as illustrated in Figure \ref{intro_figure}.
 The results indicate that existing neural networks, including MLP \citep{MLP}, KAN \citep{kan1}, and Transformer \citep{transformer}, face difficulties in fitting periodic functions, even on a simple sine function.
 Although they demonstrate some proficiency in interpolation within the domain of training data, they tend to falter when faced with extrapolation challenges of test data.
 This signifies that their generalization capacity is primarily dictated by the scale and diversity of the training data, rather than by the learned principles of periodicity to perform reasoning.

 Periodicity is an essential characteristic in various forms of reasoning and generalization, as it provides a basis for predictability in many natural and engineered systems by leveraging recurring patterns in observations.
 Besides periodic phenomena, non-periodic phenomena can also be contextualized or explained within some larger or more macro-periodic framework.
 Although some Fourier-based networks exhibit particular periodic modeling abilities, they are primarily tailored for specific tasks \citep{related_work_1, FSNN} and do not work well as the networks deepen \citep{related_work_4}, which limits their applicability to the general task such as language modeling \citep{FNNcomparativestudy}.
 However, our goal is to exploit periodicity to benefit a broader range of tasks including language modeling.
-To achieve this, \textit{we aim to develop a general-purpose neural network that accommodates modeling and reasoning capabilities for periodicity.}
+To achieve this, \textit{we aim to develop a neural network that accommodates modeling and reasoning capabilities for periodicity while maintaining general-purpose modeling capability.}

-In this paper, we propose a Fourier Analysis Network (\modelname), a novel general-purpose neural network built upon the principle of Fourier Analysis.
-By leveraging the power of Fourier Series, we enable the neural network to model periodic patterns and extrapolate beyond them, offering the network a way to model the general principles from the data. \modelname~follows two core principles, the first ensures that its periodic modeling capacity scales with network depth, while the second guarantees periodic modeling available throughout the network.
+In this paper, we propose Fourier Analysis Network (\modelname), a novel neural network built upon the principle of Fourier Analysis.
+By leveraging the power of Fourier Series, we enable the neural network to model periodic patterns and extrapolate beyond them, offering the network a way to model the general principles from the data. \modelname~follows two core principles, the first ensures that its periodic modeling capacity scales with network depth, while the second guarantees periodic modeling is available throughout the network.
+These principles allow it to scale to deeper networks, a capability where existing Fourier neural networks fall short.
 As a result, \modelname~exhibits exceptional capabilities in periodicity modeling, while maintaining broad applicability to the general task, which holds great potential as a substitute for MLP, with fewer parameters and FLOPs.